 We support polyamorous partners of 3 or more in creating intentional agreements about how to share finances if at all, manage the needs of a shared household, and engage in Wills and estate planning that protect more than one partner.

 When parenting as three or more, whether polyamorous or in a platonic co-parenting arrangement, it is essential to have a clear Co-Parenting Agreement to protect third or fourth non-legal parents as much as possible, negotiated with the support of an attorney knowledgeable about this specific and rapidly changing area of law.

-We will engage in legislative advocacy for recognition of three or more legal parents and support third-parent and fourth-parent adoption to expand parentage laws.
+We engage in legislative advocacy for recognition of three or more legal parents and support third-parent and fourth-parent adoption to expand parentage laws.

-We will also work to prevent discrimination against polyamorous parents, who currently are often unable to adopt through an adoption agency if they openly identify as polyamorous.
+We also work to prevent discrimination against polyamorous parents, who currently are often unable to adopt through an adoption agency if they openly identify as polyamorous.

 Chosen Family Law Center is a founding partner in the Polyamory Legal Advocacy Coalition (PLAC).
 PLAC seeks to advance the civil and human rights of polyamorous people and non-nuclear families.

 PLAC’s model ordinances for multi-partner domestic partnership made history in 2020 as the first to pass in the USA when they were adopted into law in several Massachusetts cities.
 Read the press. [hyperlink]

 More information on support for polyamorous families in Diana's article for the LGBTQ Bar Association's Family Law Institute on What Polyamorous & Multi-Parent Families Should Do To Protect Their Rights.